turbot/steampipe-plugin-crowdstrike/docs/tables/crowdstrike_zta_assessment.md

+---
+title: "Steampipe Table: crowdstrike_zta_assessment - Query CrowdStrike Zero Trust Assessment using SQL"
+description: "Allows users to query Zero Trust Assessments in CrowdStrike, providing detailed information about the security posture of their organization's devices."
+---

-# Table: crowdstrike_zta_assessment
+# Table: crowdstrike_zta_assessment - Query CrowdStrike Zero Trust Assessment using SQL

-Zero Trust Assessment is a Falcon Insight feature that monitors the native OS security settings and applied sensor policies of Windows 10 and macOS endpoints to gauge the device security posture of managed assets within an organization.
-The metrics derived from these assessments can be used by IdP, NAC, and other solutions to provide additional data points around device health and security posture as part of their respective conditional access capabilities.
+CrowdStrike's Zero Trust Assessment is a security feature that evaluates the trustworthiness of devices in an organization's network.
+It provides a comprehensive view of the security posture of each device, allowing security teams to identify and mitigate potential threats.
+This assessment is an integral part of CrowdStrike's proactive approach to cybersecurity.

+## Table Usage Guide

+The `crowdstrike_zta_assessment` table provides insights into the Zero Trust Assessments within CrowdStrike.
+As a cybersecurity professional, explore device-specific details through this table, including security scores, risk levels, and associated metadata.
+Utilize it to uncover information about the security posture of devices, such as those with high-risk scores, and to aid in the identification and mitigation of potential threats.

 ## Examples

 ### Basic info
+Explore the assessments and corresponding platforms for various devices to gain insights into the security status of your network.
+This is particularly useful in identifying potential weak spots and ensuring the robustness of your cybersecurity measures.

 ```sql
 select